Electric Vehicles GuideJune 5, 2018

-EVs include pure electric vehicles, electric range-extender vehicles, and plug-in hybrids (PHEVs).
+EVs include pure electric vehicles (EVs), extended-range electric vehicles (E-REVs), and plug-in hybrid vehicles (PHEVs).

 - Pure electric vehicles operate using an electric motor powered by a battery 100% of the time

-- Electric range-extender vehicles operate as electric vehicles all the time, but a small engine can act as a generator for the battery if it becomes depleted
+- Extended-range electric vehicles (E-REVs) operate as electric vehicles all the time, but a small engine can act as a generator for the battery if it becomes depleted

-- Plug-in hybrids (PHEVs) feature an electric motor powered by a small battery, and a petrol or diesel engine.
-PHEVs typically only have a short electric driving range, possibly between 20-30 miles (depending on make and model); the vehicle will operate on its petrol or diesel engine for longer journeys.
+- Plug-in hybrid vehicles (PHEVs) feature an electric motor powered by a small battery, and a petrol or diesel engine.
+PHEVs typically only have a short electric driving range, possibly between 20-40 miles (depending on make and model); the vehicle can operate on its petrol or diesel engine for longer journeys.